udacity/create-your-own-adventure/english/yoga/benefits/yoga_benefits.md

 11. Increases focus.
 12. Make you calm and manages anger.
 13. Help you connect with your soul and inner god.

+It must be said though, that yoga is not a panacea.
+It won't cure a serious illness, and we must be aware of this too.